-Thousands of area Catholics, mostly Latino, will take to the streets for traditional Via Crucis (Way of the Cross) procession on Good Friday, April 9, in remembrance of Christ’s crucifixion.
+Thousands of area Catholics, mostly Latino, will take to the streets for traditional Via Crucis (Way of the Cross) processions on Good Friday, March 25, in remembrance of Christ’s crucifixion.

 Starting Point: Our Lady of Sorrows, 1006 Larch Ave., Takoma Park

 Ending Point: St. Camillus, 1600 St. Camillus Dr., Silver Spring

 Approximately 2,000 people will walk three miles from Our Lady of Sorrows church to St. Camillus in commemoration of Christ’s walk to His crucifixion.
 The Via Crucis, which will include a living Stations of the Cross enacted on a large flatbed truck along the route, will be in Spanish.
 From Our Lady of Sorrows, the procession will move up New Hampshire Ave. to Wildwood Dr. to University Blvd. to 14th Ave., then across New Hampshire Ave. up to Northampton Dr. to St. Camillus (Info: Sandra Perez, 301-434-8400).